For Aspiring Photographers

 Education and awareness from on-site marine biologists.
 We will have access to the Heron Island Research Center and Heron Island Activities Center where we can join a range of tours.

-Small group experience - my hatchling workshops are capped at five guests.
+Small group experience - my hatchling workshops are capped at eight guests to allow for better photographs and deeper connections.

 From December to May each year, the sands of the dunes come alive as green turtle hatchlings emerge from their nests and embark on a remarkable journey to the ocean—a race for survival that’s as awe-inspiring as it is fleeting.